Singapore Airlines and SilkAir Flight Schedules - May to July 2021

-Please note that some destinations continue to have travel restrictions, including limits on passenger numbers.
+Some destinations continue to have travel restrictions, including limits on passenger numbers.
 As a result, some of the flights that have been listed may be closed for sale.

-Please note that all other flights that had been originally scheduled in October to December 2020 but are not listed in the schedules will be cancelled.
+Please note that all other flights that had been originally scheduled in May to July 2021 but are not listed in the schedules will be cancelled.
 Customers will be gradually informed via SMS and email about the cancellation.

 Transit flights through Singapore

 SIA, SilkAir and Scoot customers can transit through Singapore Changi Airport from approved points to destinations in the SIA Group network currently operated by SIA, SilkAir or Scoot.
-Please note that due to regulatory requirements, transfers to destinations in Mainland China are currently not allowed.

 Last updated on 8 May 2021, 0000hrs (GMT+8)